dorlugasigal/MiniClean.Template/README.md

 # MiniClean.Template

 Welcome to MiniClean.Template!
 This repository holds the starting point for a .NET 8 minimal API, neatly organized using clean architecture principles.
-It's datastore is a FHIR service at the moment but can be easily switch to suit your needs.
+Its datastore is a FHIR service at the moment but can be easily switched to suit your needs.

+Some details about the reasoning behind this boilerplate can be found in a [blog post I wrote](https://devblogs.microsoft.com/ise/next-level-clean-architecture-boilerplate/)

 Here's what you'll find: